 Where the CMSM or DSSAB serving areas designated under the FLSA is not at full capacity, it is required to submit a plan to the ministry annually to build capacity.
-The 2021 French Language Service plans are due to the ministry by March 31, 2021.
-Note: CMSMs and DSSABs at full capacity are required to complete an environmental scan every three years confirming full capacity.
+The 2022 French Language Service plans are due to the ministry by March 31, 2022.
+Note: CMSMs and DSSABs at full capacity are required to complete an environmental scan every three years confirming full capacity and 2022 is a reporting year.
+French Language Service environmental scans are also due to the ministry by March 31, 2022.